Aetherinox/csf-firewall/docs/docs/install/webui.md

 <br />

-The CSF web interface works under the `lfd daemon`.
-We need to restart the lfd daemon on your system using the following command:
+The CSF web interface works under the `lfd daemon _LFD_`.
+We need to restart the LFD on your system using the following command:

 ```shell
 sudo service lfd restart